panda3d/panda3d-docs/programming/threading.rst

 reimplementing Python's "thread" and "threading" modules, these work the same as the Python built-in threading modules but are actually safe to use with Panda3D.

-You can get access to Panda3D's implementation of Python's "thread" module by importing the "thread" module from :py:mod:`direct.stdpy`:
+You can get access to Panda3D's implementation of Python's :py:mod:`thread` module by importing the :py:mod:`~direct.stdpy.thread` module from :py:mod:`direct.stdpy`:

 .. code-block:: python